robinboncoeur/Art/docs/writing/Writing.md

 "I don't see—"

-"You will.
-Lauren has her space in Charlotte's life.
-You have yours."
+“You will.
+Lauren has her space in Charlotte’s life.
+You have yours.
+The danger is not that one of you will take too much.
+The danger is that both of you will become so careful that Charlotte has to care for you.”